microcks/microcks-quarkus/README.md

 ```

 Starting with version `0.2.3`, you can also use the `remote-artifact.primaries` and `remote-artifact.secondaries` configuration
-properties to specify URLs to load remote artifacts within the Microcks DevService:
+properties to specify URLs to load remote artifacts within the Microcks Dev Service:

 ```properties
 quarkus.microcks.devservices.remote-artifacts.primaries=https://raw.githubusercontent.com/microcks/microcks/master/samples/films.graphql